Mortiton/EggPal-V2/README.md

 #### Backend

 - **Node.js**: Provides the runtime environment for the backend logic, leveraging JavaScript for server-side scripting.
-- **Next.js API Routes**: Used to create RESTful API endpoints that the frontend consumes.
+- **Next.js API Routes**: Used to create API endpoints that the frontend uses.

 #### Database

-- **Supabase (PostgreSQL)**: Manages all application data, including users and breeding data.
+- **Supabase (PostgreSQL)**: Manages all application data, including users, authentication, sessions, and breeding data.

 ### Directory Structure